stevemk14ebr/RETools/README.md

 * Live memory C, C++, and other structure rebuilding tool

 # GoReSym
-* Extract GoLang function names, file paths, reconstruct user defines structures and interfaces, and print binary metadata.
+* Extract GoLang function names, file paths, reconstruct user defined structures and interfaces, and print binary metadata.
 Amongst other things.

 # demumble
 * C++ library with python wrapper to demangle Itanium and MSVC symbols on all platforms (Linux, Mac, Windows)